dhoulb/blork/README.md

 check({ my-val: 1 }, { [KEYS]: "kebab" }); // kebab-case keys — no error.
 ```

-### Object literal type: custom constructor

 Normally object literal types check that the object is a **plain object**.
-If you wish to allow the object to be a different object, use the `CLASS` symbol and create a `[CLASS]` key.
+If you wish to allow the object to be a different object (in order to check specific keys on that object at the same time), use the `CLASS` symbol and create a `[CLASS]` key.

 ```js
 import { check, CLASS } from "blork";